cvignac/MiDi/README.md

 ## Multi-gpu training

-Ray-lightning is currently not well maintained, and multi-gpu training might fail.
+Ray-lightning is currently not very well maintained, and multi-gpu training might fail.
 If you get a multi-gpu id error, replace the file is which the error is raised by the content of `ddp_strategy.py` at the root of this folder

 For me, this file was: `/home/vignac/.conda/envs/moldiffusion/lib/python3.9/site-packages/ray_lightning/ray_ddp.py`